menandmice/micetro_docs/guides/user-manual/dns_servers.rst

     connects to a DNS Server Controller that is configured as Microsoft Azure DNS controller.

   Use proxy server.
     If you are adding a Microsoft DNS server you can specify the location of the DNS Server Controller by clicking the Use proxy server checkbox and entering the DNS name or IP Address of the machine running the DNS Server controller.
 This option allows the system to connect to DNS servers in different forests where a cross-forest trust does not exist.
-It also allows a non-Windows version of Men & Mice Central to manage Microsoft DNS servers.
+It also allows a non-Windows version of Men&Mice Central to manage Microsoft DNS servers.

 2. Click OK.
 You are connected to the server.
 Once connected, the name of the newly added server displays under DNS Servers in the Object Section.
 (You may need to click the plus (+) sign next to DNS Servers to see it.)